-Gives you the value of counter c.
-Is x equal to the value of counter c ?

-There are 128 counters, numbered from 0 to 127.
-They are most frequently used to store the number of moves since a particular event, (e.g.in the dark).
-Counter O holds the score and counters 126 and 127 hold the turns count since the start of the game.
+- Gives you the value of counter c.
+Is x equal to the value of counter c? - There are 128 counters, numbered from 0 to 127.
+They are most frequently used to store the number of moves since a particular event, (e.g., moves in the dark).
+Counter 0 holds the score and counters 126 and 127 hold the turns count since the start of the game.

-Gives the number of turns since the start of the TURN game.
+TURN Gives the number of turns since the start of the game.

-Gives you the room number of the room you're ROOM currently in.

-Gives a TRUE answer if you are at room number r.
-AT r
+- ROOM Gives you the room number of the room you're currently in. - AT r Gives a TRUE answer if you are in room number r.